 • Group 3 - if you are a member of a medical IRB.

 • Group 4 - if you are a member of a non-medical IRB.

 How often do I have to take this course to keep my training current?

 Training is required every three years.
 You will need to access the CITI tutorial again to take the Refresher course, so make sure you record your username and password for future use.
 After the first training, you will be prompted 3 months before it expires to do the Refresher Course for that group.

 What if I take my Refresher course 'early'?

 When you take the Refresher course, your expiration date is three years from date of completion.

 Example: Your current expiration date is in June; CITI sends you an automated reminder three months before, in March.

 If you take your Refresher course immediately (in March) your next expiration date will be three years from March (not from June).

-What do I do if I have forgotten my username or password?
+What if I have forgotten my username or password?